MarkWattsBoomi/ui-component-signature-pad/README.md

 You can add attributes to the component to control it's appearance: -

-- Title  - String - A string to use as the signature box's title
+- title  - String - A string to use as the signature box's title